Today we are talking about the best Nikon lens for portraits and wedding photography.

 We’ve been shooting with this because they’ve been for weddings and other portrait shoots.

-Now overall, this lens is one of the bigger lenses that you will find.
+Overall, this lens is one of the bigger lenses you will find.

-It is pretty heavy, so don’t look for this to be a space-saving prime for your bag.
+It is heavy, so don’t consider this a space-saving prime for your bag.

-This is definitely going to be a little bit larger and heavier as well.
+This is going to be a little bit larger and heavier as well.

-And it makes it very easy to hold and balance away on your left hand, and I find that it’s almost easier to use and even a heavier lens.
+It makes it easy to hold and balance away on your left hand, and I find it’s almost easier to use and even a heavier lens.

-This thing is golden when it comes to sharpness at F 1.4; I have no issues using it wide open.
+This thing is golden regarding sharpness at F 1.4; I have no issues using it wide open.

 Always as you stop up, it does get a tiny bit sharper with a little less vignetting,

-This is just absolutely smart bokeh looks great in contrast colors; everything is amazing on it, so overall, this seems like a perfect option.
+This smart bokeh looks excellent in contrast colors; everything is fantastic, so this seems perfect.

-So overall, the Sigma 85 millimeter 1.4 is just one of the sweetest lenses I have used and definitely one of the lenses I’ll be using in the future for this.
+So overall, the Sigma 85 millimeter 1.4 is just one of the sweetest lenses I have used and one of the lenses I’ll be using for this in the future.

-I mean, everything about this thing is pretty much amazing.
+I mean, everything about this thing is pretty much excellent.

-It will be working perfectly, so it takes some of that fear from the third-party glass.
+It will work perfectly, so it takes some of that fear from the third-party glass.

-I highly recommended some cool stuff to come, so I hope you like this.
+I highly recommend some cool stuff, so I hope you like this.

 Sigma 18-35mm F1.8: (Best lens for wedding photography Nikon 7500)